Determining Factors for your Site Specific Designs

 In order for us to design a shed to the correct standards for the location it is to be built, we need to assess a number of factors, including your site’s wind region, terrain, topography, shielding factors, importance levels and building classification.

-Once we have all the information, our distributors pass it on to our engineers who will the do all the calculations to determine the precise wind speed for your location, and then they will design your shed in accordance to the Building Codes.
+Once we have all the information, our dealers pass it on to our engineers who will the do all the calculations to determine the precise wind speed for your location, and then they will design your shed in accordance to the Building Codes.

 Exact Location of your Steel Building